clvrmktg/xps/content/services/customs-brokerage/index.md

 Nassau, The Bahamas
 ```

-This allows XPS to act as your authorized clearing agent, streamlining the brokerage process and ensuring full compliance with Bahamian import regulations."""
+This allows XPS to act as your authorized clearing agent, streamlining the brokerage process and ensuring full compliance with Bahamian import regulations.
+"""

+[cover]
+image = ""
+alt = ""

+[hero]
+image = "xps-customs-brokerage.jpg"
+alt = "XPS customs broker"

 [params]
   hasTwic = false